Slip (album)

-Background and recording
+Background and development

-Quicksand released their self-titled debut EP in 1990 through Revelation Records.
-The release received attention within the underground music community and led to the band signing with the major label Polydor Records, an outcome that the vocalist Walter Schreifels described as unexpected.
-Coming from New York's hardcore punk scene, the group hesitated over the offer, with Schreifels recalling concerns about the cultural implications of moving from the underground to a corporate label.
-Ultimately, they accepted, viewing it as an opportunity to focus more fully on music.
-The transition brought the band into circumstances that contrasted sharply with their beginnings.
+The members of Quicksand each had prior associations with New York City hardcore bands and released their self-titled debut EP on the independent Revelation Records in 1990.
+Though released on a small label, the EP attracted attention within the underground and ultimately led to the band signing with the major label Polydor Records.
+The vocalist and guitarist Walter Schreifels later recalled that the opportunity came as a surprise, noting that the band had expected to remain a niche act rather than reach a mainstream audience.
+Coming from the hardcore punk scene, the members were initially hesitant to accept the offer, as they weighed the cultural and ethical implications of moving from the underground to a corporate label.
+Ultimately, the band decided to proceed, viewing it as an opportunity to focus more fully on music and improve their living situation.

+In 1992, Quicksand began recording their debut full-length album Slip at Long View Farm Studios in North Brookfield, Massachusetts.
+Signing with Polydor brought the band into circumstances that contrasted sharply with their beginnings.
 Schreifels noted that their debut EP had been recorded on a budget of about $1,500, while their first major label sessions involved studios where costs were significantly higher.
 Despite this, he recalled that they were granted considerable creative freedom during the process.

-In 1992, Quicksand began recording their debut full-length album Slip at Long View Farm Studios in North Brookfield, Massachusetts.
-The band worked with the producers Steven Haigler and Don Fury, who had previously collaborated with Agnostic Front, Helmet, and Gorilla Biscuits, Schreifels' previous band.
-Schreifels said they "really wanted to capture a fucking-around-in-rehearsal type feeling — the kind of total energetic release you get when you're playing from the heart and just spilling your guts."
-Shortly before the album's release, he added, "We're definitely an amalgamation of all the aggressive stuff that's come out of New York, but we wanted to be a bit more cerebral.
-Aggressive music is great, but we want to make songs that have a point as well."
+For the album, Quicksand chose to work with Don Fury, a producer closely associated with the New York hardcore scene, alongside the producer Steven Haigler.
+While acknowledging their roots in aggressive New York hardcore, Schreifels stated in 1993 that the band aimed to pursue a more cerebral approach, adding that "Aggressive music is great, but we want to make songs that have a point as well."
+Schreifels also said they "really wanted to capture a fucking-around-in-rehearsal type feeling — the kind of total energetic release you get when you're playing from the heart and just spilling your guts."